ansible-lockdown/RHEL7-CIS/README.md

 Coming from a previous release
 ------------------------------

-CIS release always contains changes, it is highly recommended to create a review the new references and available variables.
+CIS release always contains changes, it is highly recommended to review the new references and available variables.
+This have changed significantly since ansible-lockdown initial release.

 Documentation
 -------------